-If the fair value of the investment at the acquisition date exceeds the purchase price for a distressed asset portfolio not acquired as part of a business combination, the difference results in a "gain on bargain purchase" in the income statement within the line "net collections".
+If the fair value of the investment at the acquisition date exceeds the purchase price for a distressed asset portfolio not acquired as part of a business combination, the difference results in a "gain on bargain purchase" in the income statement within the line "interest income on invested assets".
 The gain on bargain purchase relates to the fair value measurement of the investment (purchase price allocation).
 Please see note 5 for further information.